 Non-recurring grant income is recognized when the research and development activities have been undertaken and the Company has completed its assessment of whether such activities meet the relevant qualifying criteria.
 Grants received from government and other agencies in advance of the specific research and development costs to which they relate are deferred and recognized in the consolidated statement of operations in the period they are earned and when the related research and development costs are incurred.
-Non-recurring grant income recognized in other income, net was \$190,000 for the year ended December 31, 2019.
+Non-recurring grant income recognized in interest and other income (expense), net was \$135,000 for the year ended December 31, 2021.
 No non-recurring grant income was recognized during 2020.